janyk/mindful-me/README.md

 As a result, i've created a [fork to enable this](https://github.com/janyk/serverless-step-functions/commit/4062814e89b612934f91810f71e21e49b969011e) that mindful me uses, and created a [pull request](https://github.com/serverless-operations/serverless-step-functions/pull/413) which hopefully will get some help some other folks out.

+I've also since had the opportunity to do some research since which makes me more interested in my blood sugars, than Calories In / Calories Out - stay tuned..

 ### TODO:
-Quite a lot..
-MVP is working great, but I can do better
+MVP is working great, but I can tidy things up a bit
+- Extend configuration to accept cron config
 - Decrease scope of IAM permissions
 - Use stepfunctions to handle failure flows and potentially retries
 - Finish test coverage